zynga/jasy/readme.md

 Jasy - JavaScript Tooling Framework
 ===================================

-Jasy is a collection of tools for dealing JavaScript source code.
-It is based on Python and relies on a stable parser engine based on Narcissus/Spidermonkey by Mozilla.
+Jasy is a collection of tools for dealing with JavaScript source code.
+It is based on Python3 and relies on a stable parser engine based on Narcissus/Spidermonkey by Mozilla.

-The main goal of Jasy is to offer an API which could be used by Python developers to write their custom build/deployment scripts.
-Jasy offers an Python3-API.
+The main goal of Jasy is to offer an API which could be used by developers to write their custom build/deployment scripts.
+Jasy offers an rich Python3-API.
 Your build script is just a normal Python script which includes the Jasy-API and defines so-called tasks.

-Jasy also offers standalone tools for dealing with single JavaScript files to e.g. compress them.
+Jasy also offers standalone tools for dealing with single JavaScript files to e.g. compress or format them.

 License
 -------

-Licensed under a dual license MIT + Apache V2.
+Jasy is licensed under a dual license MIT + Apache V2.
 See separate license files for details.
 The parser implementation is under a triple open source license MPL 1.1/GPL 2.0/LGPL 2.1 as these are from the original Spidermonkey code.

 Parser
 ------